Brioche Hot Cross Buns

 - 60 g orange juice

-- Zest of an orange finely grated
+- 1 Tbsp orange zest finely grated

-- 120 g whole milk Lukewarm (95-104°F / 35-40°C)
+- 120 g whole milk lukewarm (95-104°F / 35-40°C)

 - 2 teaspoons instant yeast or active dried yeast